Group 5 (motorsport): 4th Generation Group 5 – "Special Production Cars" (1976 to 1982)

 For the 1976 season the FIA introduced a new Group 5 "Special Production Car" category, allowing extensive modifications to production based vehicles which were homologated in FIA Groups 1 through 4.
-These cars would contest the World Championship for Makes series from 1976 through to 1980 and then the World Endurance Championship in 1981 & 1982.
-The FIA rules restricted the width of the car, therefore cars were built with standard body widths but wide mudguard extensions.
+These cars would contest the World Championship for Makes series from 1976 through to 1980 and then the World Endurance Championship in 1981 and 1982.
+The Deutsche Rennsport Meisterschaft also used these regulations from 1977 until 1981.
+The only non-circuit events that used Group 5 cars were in the Giro d'Italia automobilistico rally.

+The rules restricted the width of the car, therefore cars were built with standard body widths but wide mudguard extensions.
 The regulation required only the bonnet, roof, doors and rail panel were left unmodified.
 The rules however did not mention headlight heights, therefore when Porsche originally were to enter the 935 with the production headlight, they read the rules and discovered the loophole, therefore they raced the 935 with the hallmark flat nose.
 The category was also mostly associated with the wide boxy wheel arches and extravagant body style.

 The category would be banished after 1982 in favour of the Group B regulation, but continued to compete in JSPC, IMSA GTX category and other national sports car racing championships for a few more years.
-The only non-circuit events that used Group 5 cars were in the Giro D'Italia Automobilistico rally.